 We have a team of Pathways Guides and Ambassadors to support the transition.
 Find your club’s Guide and Ambassador.

 The Pathways information page at Toastmasters.org is regularly updated with new information.
 Check back often!

-Virtual Support Sessions take place almost EVERY DAY!
+Virtual Support Sessions take place regularly!
 Click here to download the schedule.